 Coffee stresses your adrenals.
 It's like every day you are in the "fight or flight" mode by what coffee does to your nervous system.
 Eventually it burns out.
 Think I'm full of it?
 Why do you think thyroid problems are epidemic for women 40-60?
-It will catch up to you.
+It IS catching up with you.
+It's a stimulant drug.
+To pretend that will not affect you is to be naive and wishful thinking.
+Coffee doesn't give you energy.
+It gives you the ILLUSION of energy.

 Stress can wreak havoc on your hormones.
 Two major hormones affected by stress are cortisol and adrenaline.